 2012-13: Chase was the fourth-leading scorer for Calgary; one of the WHL’s top teams.
 He scored 17 goals with 32 assists in 69 games and was +11 with 58 penalty minutes.
 Calgary finished second to Edmonton in the Central Division and took the Oil Kings to seven games in the Eastern Conference finals.
 Chase scored 3 goals with 7 assists and was +1 with 24 penalty minutes in 17 playoff games.
 Ranked 153rd in Central Scouting’s final rankings, he was selected by Edmonton in the seventh round (188th overall) of the 2013 NHL Draft.

-While often noted first for being a pest, Chase is not without strong hockey sense and a bit of offensive flair.
+Chase is an agitating forward who has strong hockey sense and a bit of offensive flair.
 He’s big with good foot speed and never backs down from a tough battle in the gritty areas of the ice.
 He’s tough to knock off the puck, has good hands and sees the ice well.
-His on-ice attitude is often a bone of contention for some, but his intriguing offensive upside and raw talent make him a somewhat of a hidden gem for the Oilers as a deep draft selection.
+His on-ice attitude is often a bone of contention for some, but his intriguing offensive upside and raw talent make him a somewhat of a hidden gem for the Oilers as a former late round draft pick.